omnideconv/spacedeconv/README.md

 There are two ways to install `SpaceDeconv`:

 - The _minimal_ installation installs only the dependencies required for the basic functionalities.
 All deconvolution methods need to be installed on-demand.
-- The _complete_ installtation installs all dependencies including all deconvolution methods.
+- The _complete_ installation installs all dependencies including all deconvolution methods.
 This may take a considerable time.

 Since not all dependencies are on CRAN or Bioconductor, `SpaceDeconv`is available from GitHub only.
 We recommend installing trough the pak package manager: